telecom-se/USE-RB/README.md

 USE-RB not only monitor how a reasoner temporally perform (in number of cpu cycles for running a benchmark), it also encompass various hardware metrics in order to evaluate how the reasoner works with the hardware.

 These metrics falls into three categories :

-1. **Instructions metrics ** : Instructions metrics includes the number of branch mispredictions (branch misses), total number of instructions, the number of instructions per CPU cycle, and the number of stalled CPU cycle per instruction.
+1. **Instructions metrics** : Instructions metrics includes the number of branch mispredictions (branch misses), total number of instructions, the number of instructions per CPU cycle, and the number of stalled CPU cycle per instruction.

-2. **Memory metrics** includes the number of page faults, the number of transactional lookaside buer loads and misses (total number and hit ratio), the number of stall CPU cycles when accessing any hierarchy of the memory.
+2. **Memory metrics** includes the number of page faults, the number of transactional lookaside buffer loads and misses (total number and hit ratio), the number of stall CPU cycles when accessing any hierarchy of the memory.
 3. **Cache metrics** include the miss rate on all levels of cache, per cache hierarchy level information on cache hit and misses, data and instruction L1 caches hit/miss ratios.

 All these metrics are serialized in a result file, whose path is given as argument `BRES` (see [how to launch USE-RB](#launch)).